May 19th, 1536

 Her women wept.
 But they had duties to perform.
 One came over to Anne, passing to her a white linen cap.
 Before taking off her coif, covered with pearls, and replacing it with the simpler cap, Anne gave the woman her small, gold bound prayer book and scarf.
 The woman came behind Anne and blindfolded her.
 Approaching her, the executioner spoke again, “Madame, I beg you now to kneel, and say your prayers.”

-Her attendant led Anne to the block.
-There she knelt, and straightened her shoulders, raising her hands to the sky.
+Anne knelt, straightened her shoulders and raised her hands to the sky.

 “To Jesus Christ I commit my soul!
 O Lord, have mercy on me.
 To Christ I commend my soul.
 Jesus, receive my soul!”

-Her prayer finished, Anne held onto the block to steady herself.
-The executioner muttered quietly to his assistant, and his sword – hidden from sight behind a straw bale – was put into his hand.
+With Anne’s prayer finished, the executioner muttered quietly to his assistant, and his sword – hidden from sight behind a straw bale – was put into his hand.

 With all the skill of a sure expert, the blade sliced through the air, and sliced through Anna’s slender neck.
 Verily, a quick end for Anne Boleyn’s turbulent life.